Add an Embedded Script Extension to a Self-Hosted App

 Step 1 | Add an embedded script extension

-1. Create a new app, or log in to an existing app in the Wix Dev Center.
+1. Create a new app, or select an existing app from the Custom Apps page in your Wix Studio workspace.

 • Essential: Enables site visitors to move around the website and use essential features like secure and private areas crucial to the functioning of the site.